michaeltschreiber/youtube_watch_later/README.md

-# YouTube Watch Later to Excel (Device Authentication Version)
+# YouTube Playlist to Excel

-This Python script extracts videos from your YouTube Watch Later playlist and creates an Excel file with the following columns:
+This Python script extracts videos from any YouTube playlist by ID and creates an Excel file with the following columns:

 - Channel
 - Video Title
 - Video Description